jestjs/jest/docs/Configuration.md

 #### GitHub Actions Reporter

-If included in the list, the built-in GitHub Actions Reporter will annotate changed files with test failure messages and print logs with github group features for easy navigation.
+If included in the list, the built-in GitHub Actions Reporter will annotate changed files with test failure messages and (if used with `'silent: false'`) print logs with github group features for easy navigation.
 Note that `'default'` should not be used in this case as `'github-actions'` will handle that already, so remember to also include `'summary'`.
-If you wish to use it only for annotations simply pass `'silent: true'` as option (default is `false`):
+If you wish to use it only for annotations simply leave only the reporter without options as the default value of `'silent'` is `'true'`:

 ```js tab
 /** @type {import('jest').Config} */